 Demographics of North Carolina Farmworkers

-- North Carolina is ranked 6th in the nation for the number of migrant farmworkers
+- North Carolina is ranked sixth in the nation for the number of migrant farmworkers.

-- NC is 1st in the nation for the number of H2A workers
+- NC is first in the nation for the number of H2A workers

 - There are an estimated 2 to 3 million farmworkers in the United States